Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Would you mind if someone called you tenacious?

 Isn’t that just a polite way to say “stubborn”?

 And it’s a great attribute for hiking gear repair tape to have, especially in a gritty, moisture prone environment like a hiking trail or backcountry camp site.

-If you’ve never heard of this particular gear hack, you’re about to meet a very unique and useful tape.
+If you’ve never heard of this particular gear hack, you’re about to meet a very unique and useful tape for hiking gear repairs.

 Here’s a quick product description of peel ‘n stick Tenacious Tapefrom the manufacturer:

 “Using a combination of real tent fabric and high-strength adhesive, Tenacious Tape makes fast, permanent repairs

 to nylon, polyester, vinyl, rubber, neoprene, polyurethane, leather, canvas, and plastic surfaces.”